 October diversity events include German-American Day, first proclaimed by President Reagan in 1983.
 This date marked the 300th anniversary of the founding of Germantown.
 While historical research has shown that nearly all of the first thirteen Quaker and Mennonite families that immigrated were Dutch (instead of German), this day has continued to be observed with German-themed activities.

 October diversity days include the birthday of Fannie Lou Hamer, a grass-roots civil rights activist in the 1950s and 1960s.
 She was one of the first Black Americans to register to vote after working hard in Mississippi for voting rights.
 She ran for Congress in 1964 – although unsuccessfully.
 On October 6, we celebrate Fannie as an activist who recognized that America’s vision of democracy was in great need of progress.

 October 29, 2020: Mawlid

 October multicultural holidays include Mawlid, an Islamic holiday celebrating the birth of prophet Muhammad.
 It was declared an official holiday by the Ottomans in 1588, and later approved by most denominations of Islam as the commemoration of Muhammad’s birthday.
 Today the date is recognized as a national holiday in most Muslim-majority countries.

 And thus concludes our October 2020 diversity celebrations!
-To to discover more awesome cultures and holidays, enjoy our 2020 Diversity Calendar.
+Get a head start on next month, with our November 2020 Diversity Calendar.
+And to discover more awesome cultures and holidays, enjoy our 2020 Diversity Calendar.